 Campers learn practical skills to help them connect more deeply to the earth, and to survive and thrive in the outdoors: fire building and safety, reading the landscape, knife safety, cooking outdoors, water purification techniques, shelter building, and so much more.
 Practicing minimal impact camping skills and learning how to live lightly on the earth are the essence of this program.

-Over half of every swim period is devoted to instruction.
-Our waterfront staff of certified lifeguards and Water Safety Instructors follows the American Red Cross Progression of Swimming Skills.
-We pride ourselves on helping each individual camper acquire new and improved skills.
+Our Waterfront Staff of certified Lifeguards and Water Safety Instructors ensure everyone’s safety as well as provide top-notch swim lessons.
+We follow the Red Cross progression of swimming skills and pride ourselves on helping each individual camper acquire new and improved competence and proficiency.

 From thirty feet in the air on the trunk of a massive oak tree, the world below takes on a new perspective to campers in our climbing program.
 Harnessed, helmeted, and under the guidance and belaying support of our trained climbing staff, campers make their way up our system of secured climbing holds.
 Our ‘Monkey Hardware’ allows us to create these ‘climbing trees’ on our campus.
 Using their bodies and brains, and working through some healthy fear of heights, climbers challenge themselves to ascend as high as they are comfortable going.

 At a non-competitive camp?
 When we let arrows fly we are not looking to keep score, ‘beat’ the person shooting next to us, or garner points for our team.
 We teach archery skills and in doing so are teaching patience, quiet strength, focus and the ability to be in the moment.
 It is a most marvelous feeling when you put arrow to bow, take your time at the shooting line, and upon releasing the arrow at just the right time in just the right way, hear a solid ‘thud’ as your arrow enters the target.